revou-fsse-archive/my-rest-api/README.md

 ## Prerequisite

-Make sure that you have Node JS version >= 16 and NPM installed on your system
+Make sure that you have Node.js version >= 16 and NPM installed on your system

 ## Install dependencies